 Net present value is the present value/today’s value of all the cashflows to be generated by an asset in the future.
 In other words, it is the value that can be derived using an asset.
 Alternatively, it is the discounted value based on some discount rate.
-It is also widely used by banks, financial institutions, investment bankers, venture capitalists, etc. to assess an asset or even a business for arriving at its valuation.
+Banks, financial institutions, investment bankers, venture capitalists, etc., are also widely used to assess an asset or even a business for arriving at its valuation.

 How to Calculate Net Present Value (NPV)?

-Calculation of net present value requires three things viz. stream of future cash flows (inflows or outflows), a discounting rate, and the initial investment amount.
-All we need to do is to discount the future cash flows to present value using the appropriate discount rate and deduct the initial investment from the total of all the present values arrived after discounting.
+Calculation of net present value requires three things, viz. stream of future cash flows (inflows or outflows), a discounting rate, and the initial investment amount.
+We need to discount the future cash flows to present value using the appropriate discount rate and deduct the initial investment from the total of all the present values arrived after discounting.

 The formula for Net Present Value (NPV):